krompaco/hotwired-aspnet/README.md

 * https://github.com/radu-matei/websocket-manager/
 * https://raw.githubusercontent.com/jakakonda/View2String/master/View2String/Services/ViewRendererService2.cs

-This article has a description of how to use SignalR with Turbo Streams instead of the barebone Web Socket hack in my sample. https://medium.com/@kpax/hotwired-asp-net-core-web-application-part-4-5ff84da54452
+This article is where the SignalR setup comes from: https://medium.com/@kpax/hotwired-asp-net-core-web-application-part-4-5ff84da54452

+About Turbo Streams over Web Socket: I recommend using the SignalR way from `main` but in the branch `archived/barebone-websocket` there's a barebone Web Socket Proof-of-Concept as well.

 Here is also an alternative dotnet project. https://www.nuget.org/packages/HotwireTurbo/

 ## Roadmap

-* Maybe make NuGet package of `Krompaco.HotwiredAspNet`.
+* Maybe make NuGet package of `Krompaco.AspNetCore.Hotwired`.
-* XUnit tests for `Krompaco.HotwiredAspNet`.
+* XUnit tests for `Krompaco.AspNetCore.Hotwired`.
+* Make default styling to look like an Optimizely CMS admin page.